mbwong/mbwong.github.com/_posts/2011-12-28-stop-making-sense.md

-[Tyler Cowen](http://marginalrevolution.com/) gave a speech at TED (transcript [here](http://lesswrong.com/r/discussion/lw/8w1/transcript_tyler_cowen_on_stor ies/)) warning us from thinking too much in stories.
-He warns against believing the simple narratives, and especially the inspiring ones that TED embraces.
+[Tyler Cowen](http://marginalrevolution.com/) gave a speech at TED (transcript [here](http://lesswrong.com/r/discussion/lw/8w1/transcript_tyler_cowen_on_stor ies/)) warning us againist thinking too much in stories.
+He asks us not to believe the simple narratives, and especially the inspiring ones that the TED series embraces.

-Indeed, we are all too prone to believing powerful stories.
+Indeed we are all too prone to believing such powerful stories.
 As Cowen puts it, "We all like to think advertising only works on the other guy, but that's not how it is.
 Advertising works on all of us, so if you're too attached to stories, what will happen is people selling products come along, and they will